Benchmarking Cognitive Biases in Large Language Models as Evaluators: Human Preference Study

-To employ a pre-task and training session, we asked the participating workers of each HIT to complete a qualification round, which asked three example questions to complete and pass.
-Only workers who passed this round were allowed to start main tasks of annotating 30 pairs, ensuring that the workers were able to understand and follow instructions of the HIT.
+To employ a pre-task and training session, we asked the participating workers of each HIT to complete a qualification round, which asked three example instructions to complete and pass.
+Only workers who passed this round were allowed to start the main tasks of annotating 30 pairs, ensuring that the workers were able to understand the HIT.
 Each worker who participated in a HIT received a compensation of \$2.5.
-We also gave the workers a maximum of 3 hours to complete a HIT, where workers spent on average 47 minutes, 57 minutes, and 51 minutes, for order, bandwagon, and distraction experiments, respectively.
+Note that \textsc{Slience Bias} were computed using the annotations from \textsc{Order Bias} experiments on the AMT platform.

+Similarly, we confirmed that our collected data did not include any personally identifiable information or offensive content and that the AMT responses were already anonymized.